bwpietzsch/IPS-SPREADS/README.md

 + processed results (file results.csv) and,
 + the corresponding R script used for the data procession and visualization.

-In some cases additional files are provided (for example the coordinates of the used research areas).
+In the application directory an additional file is provided which contains the coordinates of the used research areas.
+In the other directories, the coordinates are included directly within the respective R script.